Budgeting and saving

 • subscriptions.

-Who you pay your bills to and when, will depend on your provider.
-You can pay your bills online, via direct debit, through the phone or sometimes in person.
+Who you pay your bills to and when will depend on your provider.
+There are many ways to pay a bill, including online, direct debit, and in person.

 Find out about discounted bills.
 You may also be able to get benefits to help you pay for your bills, see what benefits you can get.